10.2.2 Graduate Student Hourly Employment

 b.
 Wage rates

-• Wage rate paid to other graduate students in department for comparable work.
+- Wage rate paid to other graduate students in the department for comparable work.

 c.
 Payment

-Departments pay student workers from their own sources of funding.
+Departments pay graduate students in hourly employment from their own sources of funding.

 d.
 Supervision